 Make Tax Day Also Enrollment Deadline, One Health Expert Says

-With one small fix, the administration could satisfy calls from some members of Congress to extend the time people have to enroll in new health insurance through online marketplaces, a health policy expert says.
+The administration could satisfy calls from some members of Congress — Democrats and Republicans — to extend the time people have to enroll in new health insurance through online marketplaces with one small fix, one health policy expert says.

 The fix would not create problems in the industry and would move the deadline to a point when many people have a little extra money, says Brian Haile, senior vice president for health policy at tax preparation firm Jackson Hewitt.

-While no specific new open enrollment end date has been proposed by lawmakers, several members of Congress of both parties are considering legislation amid the ongoing difficulties with healthcare.gov, the federal insurance website operating in 36 states.
+While no specific new open enrollment end date has been proposed by lawmakers, several members of Congress are considering legislation amid the ongoing difficulties with healthcare.gov, the federal insurance website operating in 36 states.

 Insurers are generally opposed to an extension, saying they based their premium rates for next year on the idea that the enrollment period would end March 31.
 Delaying the penalty for not having coverage or extending the open enrollment period could result in higher premiums in the future, the industry’s trade lobby has warned.